vaibhav18matere/books/README.md

 - Where do they come from?
 What biases do they contain?
 Are they constructive or destructive?
 Do they cause you to make mistakes or engage in behavior you later regret?
 - Look for patterns; find where cause meets effect

+### 16th APRIL => NO HARM, NO FOUL
+- something said sarcastically differs drastically from something that was pointed and mean.
+- The interpretation of a remark or a word has an immense amount of power.
+It’s the difference between a laugh and hurt feelings.
+The difference between a fight breaking out and two people connecting.
+- If being upset or hurt is something you’d like to experience less often, then make sure your interpretations of others’ words make that possible.
+Choose the right inference from someone’s actions or from external events, and it’s a lot more likely that you’ll have the right response.